Embedding Network Autoregression for time series analysis and causal peer effect inference: Embedding Network Autoregressive Model

 Here $\theta$ is our target peer influence parameter that we want to estimate consistently.
-We emphasize that $\bU$ is a latent variable which is not observed.
-We theoretically show that we \textit{can} estimate the structural peer effect parameter $\theta$ consistently with methodology described below under our modeling assumptions.
+We emphasize that $\bU$ is a latent variable that is not observed.
+We theoretically show that we \textit{can} estimate the structural peer effect parameter $\theta$ consistently under our modeling assumptions with the methodology described below.

-Next we consider a regression model for data observed in just one time point ($T=1$).
+We also consider a regression model for data observed at a single time point ($T=1$).
 Here our goal is to model a response observed only once as a function of several covariates or predictors while controlling for latent homophily variables that may be correlated with the covariates whose effects we want to estimate.
-Accordingly, we propose the Embedding Network Regression (ENR) model as, $\by=\alpha\bon_N+\bU\beta+\bZ\gamma+\bcE$, with $\bcE_i$ being iid from $N(0, \sigma^2)$ distribution.
+Accordingly, we propose the Embedding Network Regression (ENR) model as, $\by=\alpha\bon_N+\bU\beta+\bZ\gamma+\bcE$.
 This model has appeared in various forms previously in the literature \cite{fosdick2015testing,he2019multiplicative,le2022linear}.
-However, we are not aware of a study of the theoretical properties of estimators of this model.
-In addition, this model is a network analogue of the popular spatial confounding regression model used in spatial data analysis \cite{guan2023spectral}.
+However, we are not aware of a study of the theoretical properties of estimators of this specific model.
+In addition, this model is a network analog of the popular spatial confounding regression model used in spatial data analysis \cite{guan2023spectral}.